antonarbus/q/README.md

 # Auth

-Authorization - checking for password correctness
+Authentication - verifying user identity (checking password correctness)

-Authentication - checking if a user is the same as authorized initially
+Authorization - verifying user permissions (checking user roles/access rights)

-(A) At registration we store at db email + hashed salted password + `refresh` jwt token with 30d validity which contains email & role payload.
+(A) At registration we store at db email + hashed salted password + `refresh` jwt token with 90d validity which contains email & role payload.

-(B) Client is authorized by comparing email & password's hash against stored email and hashed password at the login stage.
+(B) Client is authenticated by comparing email & password's hash against stored email and hashed password at the login stage.

-(C) On successful authorization the server issues 15 min `access` jwt token and rarely issues new `refresh` jwt token if pervious one is expired (ones per 90d).
+(C) On successful authentication the server issues 15 min `access` jwt token and rarely issues new `refresh` jwt token if previous one is expired (once per 90d).

 (D) `refresh` jwt token is needed to issue `access` token for a user without asking for credentials.